Britain’s Prince Philip admitted to hospital with infection

-LONDON (AP) — Prince Philip has been admitted to a hospital for treatment of an infection and will not be able to attend the queen’s speech, Buckingham Palace said Wednesday.
+LONDON (AP) — Prince Philip, the 96-year old husband of Queen Elizabeth II, has been admitted to a hospital for treatment of an infection and did not attend the Queen’s Speech in Parliament.

-Philip, Queen Elizabeth II’s husband, was admitted as a precautionary measure and is in good spirits, the palace said.
+Buckingham Palace said Philip was admitted as a precautionary measure and is in good spirits.
+He was said to be out of bed on Wednesday.

-Philip, also known as the Duke of Edinburgh, is 96 and recently said he was stepping down from public events.
+The palace said Philip was driven to the hospital by private car Tuesday evening on the advice of a physician.
+His infection was related to a pre-existing condition which was not disclosed.

-He has suffered heart ailments in the past.
-The palace said the infection is related to a pre-existing condition.
+The queen, 91, maintained her official schedule, giving a speech outlining the government’s legislative plan in Parliament, and planned to attend the Royal Ascot horse races in the afternoon.

 Most Read Stories